meine-stadt-transparent/meine-stadt-transparent/docs/Development.md

 You can run the tests either with `pytest` or with `./manage.py test`.
 The tests in `mainapp/tests/live` require a specific version of chrome to be installed.

-There's a tox config to ensure 3.6 to 3.7 compatibility which can be run with `tox`.
+There's a tox config to ensure 3.8 and 3.9 compatibility which can be run with `tox`.

 ## Dummy data